softlayer/softlayer-python/docs/cli/vs.rst

 ::

-	$ sl cci ready 'example' --wait=600
+	$ sl vs ready 'example' --wait=600
 	READY

-When the previous command returns, I know that the Cloud Compute Instance has finished the provisioning process and is ready to use.
+When the previous command returns, I know that the virtual server has finished the provisioning process and is ready to use.
 This is *very* useful for chaining commands together.
-Now that you have your Cloud Compute Instance, let's get access to it.
-To do that, use the `sl cci detail` command.
+Now that you have your virtual server, let's get access to it.
+To do that, use the `sl vs detail` command.
 From the example below, you can see that the username is 'root' and password is 'ABCDEFGH'.

 .. warning::

 	Be careful when using the `--passwords` flag.
-This will print the password to the Cloud Compute Instance onto the screen.
+This will print the password to the virtual server onto the screen.
 Make sure no one is looking over your shoulder.
-It's also advisable to change your root password soon after creating your Cloud Compute Instance.
+It's also advisable to change your root password soon after creating your virtual server.

 ::

-	$ sl cci detail example --passwords
+	$ sl vs detail example --passwords
 	:..............:...........................:
 	:         Name : Value                     :
 	:..............:...........................: